pragtich/ansible-setup/Installing_NEO2.md

 }
 ```

-Update May 2020: it now fails:
+Update May 2020: ping now fails on the first try:

 ```shell
 10.0.0.3 | FAILED! => {